Your Teenager Can't Be Away From You: When Separation Anxiety Doesn't End in Childhood

 Building capacity gradually.
 You can't go from "sleeps on your floor" to "independent sleeper" overnight.
 But you can take tiny steps.
 First step: you're in the room but not on the floor.
 Then: in the doorway.
 Then: door open, you're in the hallway.
 Then: door closed, you're in the next room.

-Each step is practiced until it's manageable before moving to the next.
+Each step is practised until it's manageable before moving to the next.
 This isn't exposure therapy where you throw them in the deep end.
 It's capacity building where you expand the comfort zone incrementally.

 Reducing accommodation strategically.
 You can't rip away all support immediately.
 But you can start setting gentle boundaries.
 "I'll stay until you're drowsy, then I'm going to my room.
 I'll come back if you call, but I'm not staying all night."